michaelajr/mrcrypt/README.rst

 **All files encrypted with mrcrypt can be decrypted with the AWS Encryption SDK.** But not all files encrypted with the AWS Encryption SDK can be decrypted by mrcrypt.

+mrcrypt itself does not use the
+`AWS Encryption SDK for Python <https://github.com/awslabs/aws-encryption-sdk-python>`__, as it was written prior to its release.
+However, future releases may decide to do so.

 Currently, mrcrypt only supports the AWS Encryption SDK's default (and most secure) cryptographic algorithm: